SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 Each zip file contains a component of the system.
 Be sure to see ReadMe.pdf within each zip file for details.

 A full paper has been submitted for publication in the peer-reviewed literature on this project.
+The paper's co-authors are contributors to this project.

+- Professor Philip Branch, School of Science, Computing and Engineering Technologies, Swinburne University of Technology, Melbourne, Australia

+- Professor Binghao Li, Faculty of Engineering, University of New South Wales, Sydney, Australia

+- Professor Kai Zhao, Faculty of Engineering, University of New South Wales, Sydney, Australia

+Their earlier paper discussed the design, implementation, and testing of their flood-messaging network.
+The citation and link to their paper is: Branch, P., Li, B., Zhao, K. (2020) A LoRa-Based Linear Sensor Network for Location Data in Underground Mining.
+MDPI, Telecom, 1(2), 68-79, https://www.mdpi.com/2673-4001/1/2/6.

 # License